mobizt/FirebaseClient/README.md

 The authentication classes provide the authentication data for authentication and authorization using service account, sign-in credentials and auth tokens.

-The REST API client (this library) will use the short-lived token for authorization or no token used in some case.
+The REST API client (this library) will use the short-lived token for authorization.

-This token will be expired in 60 minutes.
+This authorization token will be expired in 60 minutes or 3600 seconds.

-The token types that can be used are `ID token` and `access token` which both types will be refered to as `auth token` in this library.
+The authorization token types that can be used for Firebase/Google APIs authorization are `ID token` and `access token` which will be called shorter as `auth tokens` in this library.

-The following authentication classes generate and hold the `auth token` to be used in authorization requests.
+The following authentication/authorization classes generate and hold the `ID token` to be used in the authorization requests.

-- The `UserAuth` class is for `User Sign-in authentication` which is the only authentication method that allows user to sign in and provides the ID token.
+- The `UserAuth` class is for `User Sign-in authentication` which is the only authentication method that allows user to sign in for confirming the identity of a user and it provides the `ID token` to use in the authorization requests.

-- The `IDToken` class is for `ID token authorization` using the ID token that is generated from other applications.
+- The `IDToken` class is for `ID token authorization`, which the `ID token` that obtained from the user authentication process in other applications will be used for authorization request.

-- The `CustomAuth` class is for `ID token authorization using service account` that allows user defined UID.
+- The `CustomAuth` class is for `ID token authorization using service account`.
+The `Service Account` will be used for user authentication and it also provides the `ID token` that uses in the authorization requests.
+This allows the client to acess the services on behalf of user with custom `UID`.

-- The `CustomToken` class is for `ID token authorization using custom token`, using the custom claims signed JWT token that is generated from other applications.
+- The `CustomToken` class is for `ID token authorization using custom token`, which the custom claims signed `JWT` token obtained from the user authentication process in other applications will be used in the authorization requests.

-The following classes provide privilege access (admin rights) to the Firebase and Google services.
+The following authentication/authorization classes generate and hold the `access token` and `secret key` for Firebase/Google APIs privilege access.

 - The `ServiceAuth` class is for `OAuth2.0 access token authorization using service account`.
+The `Service Account` will be used for user authentication and it also provides the `access token` that uses in the authorization requests.

-- The `AcessToken` class is for `OAuth2.0 access token authorization` using the access token that is generated from other applications.
+- The `AcessToken` class is for `OAuth2.0 access token authorization`, which the `access token` from the user authentication process in other applications will be used in the authorization requests.

-- The `LegacyToken` class is for `database secret` for `Realtime Database` privilege access.
+- The `LegacyToken` class that holds the `database secret` that used as the `secret key` for `Realtime Database` privilege access.

 The following class provides non-authentication access.

-- The `NoAuth` class is for non-authentication.
+- The `NoAuth` class is for non-authentication acesss.

 The `User Sign-in authentication` requires the Email/Password Sign-in provider to be enabled in your project